lindst973404/Preparing-Public-Health-Surveillance-data-for-ADaM-submission/README.md

 To regenerate the analysis and outputs:

 1. Clone the repository
-2. Open `adam_brfss_analysis.sas` in SAS OnDemand or local SAS
+2. Open `Preparing BRFSS for ADaM submission.sas` in SAS OnDemand or local SAS
-3. Ensure `adam_brfss_subset.csv` is available in your working directory
+3. Ensure `brfss_subset.csv` is available in your working directory
 4. Run the full program to generate metadata, mock TLF, and formatted outputs

 > Note: This project uses manual control over table formatting and metadata documentation to simulate ADaM-style traceability and reproducibility.